-1. The company gives compensation to its employees by holding on to the principle of consideration with fairness and can measure the result, e.g. monthly income, income from overtime, commissions, annual bonus, provident fund, savings cooperative, life insurance and health insurance, etc.

-2. The company intends to promote and develop its personnel to have knowledge and skills continuously, i.e. to have training and seminar of the management and the employees at all levels for the whole year, etc.

-3. The company has treated all of its employees with equity, e.g. assessment of the employees, keeping the secret of the working experience and the exercise of their various rights, etc.

-4. The company considers the right of the employees as priority and opens an opportunity for its employees to file a complaint in the case they are not treated fairly through the various channels, e.g. the complaint box, the Human Resources Department (HR), etc.

-5. The company has a duty to take care of the working environment to have safety, hygiene and suitable for working with effectiveness, e.g. the company manages to have implementation on the 5S (1.
+- 1. The Company has a policy to recruit employees based on knowledge, ability and suitability of the individual with the nature of the work and position without discrimination on the basis of race, religion, ethnicity, caste, colour, sex, age, nationality, sexual preference, marital status or physical disability, wwhich have no effect on the position and duties to be performed. - 2.
+The company gives compensation to its employees by holding on to the principle of consideration with fairness and can measure the result, e.g. monthly income, income from overtime, commissions, annual bonus, provident fund, savings cooperative, life insurance and health insurance, etc. - 3.
+The company intends to promote and develop its personnel to have knowledge and skills continuously, i.e. to have training and seminar of the management and the employees at all levels for the whole year, etc. - 4.
+The company has treated all of its employees with equity, e.g. assessment of the employees, keeping the secret of the working experience and the exercise of their various rights, etc. - 5.
+The company considers the right of the employees as priority and opens an opportunity for its employees to file a complaint in the case they are not treated fairly through the various channels, e.g. the complaint box, the Human Resources Department (HR), etc. - 6.
+The company has a duty to take care of the working environment to have safety, hygiene and suitable for working with effectiveness, e.g. the company manages to have implementation on the 5 S (1.
 Clearing up, 2.
 Organizing, 3.
 Clearing, 4.
 Standardizing and 5.
 Training & Discipline).
 It has set up the safety unit to control and take care of the occupational health and safety health, etc.